snigdhasurbhi/Restful-Booker-API-testing-Using-Postman/README.md

 ### Usage:
 Run tests using Postman Collection Runner or npm:

-View the test report in report.html located in the Newman directory after running the tests.
+After running the tests, Please look at the test report in report.html located in the Newman directory.

 ### Benefits
-Improves testing efficiency and saves time.
+It improves testing efficiency and saves time.
 Ensures consistent and reliable testing of Update Booking functionality.
 Provides clear and readable reports for easy analysis.